-After prepping the insertion area with local anesthetic, a Hamilton Vein Center vein specialist uses image-guided ultrasound to position the Closure catheter into the diseased vein through a small opening in the skin.
+After prepping the insertion area with local anesthetic (Monitored Anesthesia Care is offered to patients being treated at the surgery centers), a Hamilton Vein Center vein specialist uses image-guided ultrasound to position the Closure catheter into the diseased vein through a small opening in the skin.
 The vein is then numbed thoroughly before delivering radiofrequency (RF) energy through the catheter.
 The heat causes the vein walls to grow together and eventually become scar tissue, which will then be reabsorbed by the body.

 Once the diseased vein is closed, blood is rerouted to other healthy veins.
 Following the procedure, a simple bandage is placed over the insertion site, and additional compression is applied.
 Your vein specialist will encourage you to walk at frequent intervals immediately following your procedure.
 You may be instructed to refrain from prolonged standing and very strenuous activities for a short period of time.